hpx7/delta-pack/typescript/README.md

 Schemas can be defined in two ways:

 1. **YAML** - Human-readable format, useful for defining schemas separately from code.
 Parse with `parseSchemaYml()` for interpreter mode.
-2. **TypeScript** - Define schemas using the type definition API.
+2. **TypeScript** - Define schemas using the type constructor functions.
 Works with both interpreter and codegen modes.
 Required for using the `Infer<>` type utility.

 **Note:** The `Infer<>` type utility only works with TypeScript-defined schemas, not YAML-parsed schemas, since it requires compile-time type information.